PhilipK/BoilR/Readme.md

 [itch]
 enabled=false #Default false
 location="C:\\Users\\user\\AppData\\Roaming\\itch" #If this value is not defined, "%APPDATA%itch" will be used on windows, and HOME/.config/itch on linux.

+[origin]
+enabled=false #Default false
+location="C:\\ProgramData\\Origin" #If this value is not defined, "%PROGRAMGDATA%origin" will be used on windows, and HOME/.origin/ on linux.

 [steam]
 location="C:\\Program Files (x86)\\Steam\\" #If this value is not defined, the tool will try to find it automatically.
 If it can't find it, it will fail and tell you.